 The Albertina museum is providing a smorgasbord of visual delights in 2021 for those interested in the photographic arts.

 We had Faces earlier this year, which explored trends in German portrait photography between the World Wars.
-As I write, the main museum features the artist portraits of Austrian Franz Hubmann.
-And over at the Albertina Modern, we have the works of Japanese icon, Nobuyoshi Araki.
+And the artist portrayals of Austrian Franz Hubmann.
+Over at the Albertina Modern, the startling works of Japanese photographer Nobuyoshi Araki helped establish the growing reputation of this new museum.

-After Germany, Austria and Japan, the summer sees the gallery given over to US photographers, with a focus on that grand period of iconographic renewal from the 1930s and (particularly) after World War II.
+After Germany, Austria and Japan, the summer and autumn sees part of the Albertina given over to US photographers, with a focus on that grand period of iconographic renewal from the 1930s and (particularly) after World War II.

 This is when reality burst into the spotlight, elbowing its way past more idealistic approaches to images of America.
 The era of road trips and themed series that shone a more discerning and critical light on life and society.
 Where snapshots competed with staged photos that questioned perceptions and social directions.